 CLI Reference¶

-docvet provides five subcommands.
+docvet provides ten subcommands.
 Global options are generally placed before the subcommand; discovery flags and check-specific options are placed after it.

 Global Options¶